etingof/snmpsim/README.txt

 SNMP Simulator
 --------------

-This software is intended for testing SNMP Managers against SNMP Agents built into various network devices.
+This software is intended for testing SNMP Managers against a large number of SNMP Agents that represent a potentially very large network populated with different kinds of SNMP-capable devices.

-Typical use case for this software starts with recording a snapshot of SNMP objects of a donor Agent into a text file using "snmprec" tool.
-Then Simulator daemon would be run over the snapshots so that it could respond to SNMP queries in the same way as donor SNMP Agent did at the time of recording.
+Typical use case for this software starts with recording a snapshot of SNMP objects of donor Agents into text files using "snmprec" tool.
+Another option is to generate snapshots from MIB files what is useful if you do not posess a donor device.
+Then Simulator daemon would be run over the snapshots so that it could respond to SNMP queries in the same way as donor SNMP Agents did at the time of recording.

 Technically, SNMP Simulator is a multi-context SNMP Agent.
 That means that it handles multiple sets of Managed Object all at once.
-Each device is simulated as a dedicated SNMP context.
+Each device is simulated within a dedicated SNMP context.

 SNMPv3 Manager talking to Simulator has to specify SNMP context name in queries, while SNMPv1/v2c Manager can use specific SNMP community name (logically bound to SNMP context) to access particular set of Managed Objects.

-Recording SNMP snapshots
+Producing SNMP snapshots
 ------------------------

-To record an SNMP snapshot you need to run the snmprec tool against your donor device.
+Primary method of recording an SNMP snapshot is to run snmprec tool against your donor device.
 This tool will execute a series of SNMP GETNEXT queries for a specified range of OIDs over a chosen SNMP protocol version and store response data in a text file (AKA device file).